Rockoman/ProfitCalculator/README.md

 This calculate will take data from a user and generate the exact profits they will obtain from selling items on eBay/Amazon.

 The chart updates with a bar graph to show the products side-by-side.

-Currently working on saving the data upon exiting.